Practical tips for welding: tungsten electrodes

 • Little deformation of the electrode tip

-• Suitable for practically all welding tasks
+• The E3® PRO is suitable for all welding tasks

 Happy welding!